Title : Anticancer effect of supercritical CO2 extract of mango ginger (Curcuma amada Roxb.) in human breast cancer cells in vitro |

 Authors may submit their manuscript by using online manuscript management system using following link or by sending us directly by email at editorial@anveshika.org

-For any other query regarding manuscript preparation and submission, please contact us at Mobile No. and WhatsApp No. 7991337001, or email us at editorial@anveshika.org
+For any other query regarding manuscript preparation and submission, please email us at editorial@anveshika.org

 After Publication of manuscript